leonstel/leonstel.github.io/drafts/gmap5.md

 ProfessorX has a radius on the map (blue circle), every mutant which comes within that range will be discovered by profX

+### Recruiting With Wolverine

+Promise
+What happens when you recruit

 ### Store